Westlake Publishing Forums

 W.P.
 Rayner

-Good progress Michael (as I hurl some plastic shapes in your direction Grin).
+Good progress Michael (as I hurl some plastic shapes in your direction ;D).
 Are you going to brace the top ends of the frames prior to fairing the rib profile before planking, especially as you get closer to the stem and stern?

 Paul